 Other than formal foreign language instruction, what else can one do to pick up a new tongue?
 Here are ten ideas for those who dream of being multilingual.

 There are four basic skills to hone in the acquisition of a foreign language.
 It is best to identify, from the very beginning, the ultimate objective of learning the target language.
-For example, does one need to send business emails to French-speaking Canada?
+For example, does one need to send business emails in French?
 Or perhaps the goal is to speak better Spanish on one’s next vacation to Mexico?
-When the objective is clear, each of these four skills can be given higher or lower priority, depending:
+When the objective is clear, each of these four skills can be given higher or lower priority, depending:…

 - oral expression (speaking)